Greater Than the Sum of Its Parts: How to Choose a Modular Sofa

 The beauty of a modular sofa is being able to choose exactly what modules you want.
 So what sort of modules are available, and what do you need?

-Of course, whatever you choose when you first buy your sofa, there’s nothing stopping you from adding more modules later on – that’s the great advantage of this sofa type.
+Of course, whatever you choose when you first buy your sofa, nothing is stopping you from adding more modules later on – that’s the great advantage of this sofa type.